 - Each spouse is responsible for paying his or her separate debts brought into the marriage.
 If you had a student loan from before you got married, for instance, you take it with you at divorce, even if your spouse was paying it off during your marriage.

-- In most states a spouse is responsible for paying only the debts that he or she incurred during a marriage — that is, you can’t be forced to pay the bills your spouse runs up unless they were incurred on a joint account.
+- In most states, a spouse is responsible for paying only the debts that he or she incurred during a marriage — that is, you can’t be forced to pay the bills your spouse runs up unless they were incurred on a joint account.
 Then, both spouses are fully liable for paying the bills.
-The rule is different in community property states, where both spouses are generally liable for all debts incurred during the marriage, unless the creditor was looking to only one spouse for repayment.
+The rule is different in community property states.
+Both spouses are generally liable for all debts incurred during the marriage unless the creditor was looking to only one spouse for repayment.

 Your divorce agreement doesn’t change your existing obligations to your creditors.
 So even if your ex agrees to pay the bills as a part of your divorce settlement or was ordered to do so in a divorce decree signed by a judge, the agreement or decree is binding on you and your ex alone.
 If your ex gets laid off or refuses to pay, the creditors may come after you for payment.
-If you refuse to pay on the grounds that the debts “belong” to your exspouse, your credit will be damaged and the creditors may sue you.
-If you do pay the bills, your only remedy is to try and get your ex to reimburse you.
-In rare instances you might find a judge who would re-open your divorce settlement or decree to award you a greater degree of property, but even so, good luck finding your ex-spouse in order to actually get the property.
+If you refuse to pay because the debts “belong” to your ex-spouse, your credit will be damaged, and the creditors may sue you.
+If you pay the bills, your only remedy is to try and get your ex to reimburse you.
+In rare instances, you might find a judge who would re-open your divorce settlement or decree to award you a greater degree of property, but even so, good luck finding your ex-spouse to actually get the property.

-If your ex files for bankruptcy to wipe out the debts, you could raise in the bankruptcy court the kinds of objections mentioned earlier.
+If your ex files for bankruptcy to wipe out the debts, you could raise the kinds of objections mentioned earlier in the bankruptcy court.

 Again, the advice is simple: sever financial ties if you can, especially regarding debts.
 Don’t divide them.
 Pay them off.
 Sell assets (including the house) to take care of the bills.
-If getting rid of the debts isn’t possible, then you should agree to pay them in exchange for keeping a greater amount of the marital property.
-Only as a last resort should you agree to let your spouse pay the debts.
+If getting rid of the debts isn’t possible, you should agree to pay them to keep a greater amount of the marital property.
+Only as a last resort should you decide to let your spouse pay the debts.
 You can’t be sure he or she will.
 If this is your only choice, be sure to have your agreement reviewed by a lawyer with expertise in both family law and bankruptcy law who can make the agreement as foolproof as possible.
 But remember that nothing is guaranteed.
-Keep your fingers crossed and hope your ex makes good on the obligations.
+Please keep your fingers crossed, and I hope your ex makes good on the obligations.

 Just cutting up your card and tossing it in the trash will not close the account.
-The safest way to close a credit card account is by sending a certified letter, return receipt requested, to the customer service department of the card issuer.
+The safest way to close a credit card account is by sending a certified letter, return receipt requested to the card issuer’s customer service department.
 Ask the card issuer to close your account and to report your account to credit bureaus as “closed by consumer.”
 You can close your account even if you haven’t paid off the balance — the card issuer will close your account but still send you your monthly statements until you pay it off in full.
 But beware, I recently discovered that some creditors are raising the percentage rates to the highest rates possible on closed accounts with unpaid balances.
 In approximately 10 days, the card issuer should send you a letter confirming that your account is “closed by the consumer.”
-If you don’t receive the confirmation letter, follow up by calling the card issuer to make sure it closed your card and is reporting it properly to the credit bureaus.
+If you don’t receive the confirmation letter, follow up by calling the card issuer to make sure it closed your card and report it properly to the credit bureaus.
 You may even want to get another copy of your credit report after a month or two to make sure it is reported correctly.
 To receive a consolidated credit report, be sure to visit GetOutofDebt.org.

 - Close all open but unused joint accounts as soon as possible in the method described above.
-Make sure that you clearly state why you are asking for the account to be closed and that it not be opened again as a joint account.
+Ensure that you clearly state why you are asking for the account to be closed and that it will not be opened again as a joint account.
 If you are unsure which accounts may be open, order a consolidated copy of your credit report.